sel4-cap/dev-kit-doc/seL4-doc/src/uboot_driver_library.md

 - The list of device tree paths containing physical addresses to be memory mapped (through the `reg` property).
 - The list of device tree paths for the devices to enable.
 Note that all sub-nodes of the device tree paths will be automatically enabled; only the root node for the required devices need to be listed.
 All other nodes in the device tree will be marked as disabled.

-A worked example for use of the `initialise_uboot_wrapper` routine is provided by the [`uboot-driver-example` test application](uboot_driver_usage.md#test-application-uboot-driver-example) for the Avnet MaaXBoard.

-### Initialisation (Microkit)

-The initalisation of the library is the same for Microkit except that that there is no initialisation of the memory mapped IO wrappers as memory mapped IO is dealt with in the system file.
+#### Microkit

+- Initialisation of the DMA wrappers;
+- Initialisation of the monotonic timer;
+- Initialisation of the Linker Lists data structure;
+- Initialisation of the Global Data data structure;
+- Initialisation of U-Boot's Environment subsystem (manages storage of environment variables);
+- Initialisation of U-Boot's Driver Model subsystem;
+- Initialisation of U-Boot's MMC subsystem (if SD/MMC drivers are used by the platform);
+- Initialisation of U-Boot's Network subsystem (if Ethernet drivers are used by the platform).

-Furthermore, when calling the `initialise_uboot_wrapper` routine the following must be provided:
+When calling the `initialise_uboot_wrapper` routine the following must be provided:

 - A DMA manager which can be initialised with a call to the `microkit_dma_manager` routine.
 - A pointer to the device tree blob.
+- The list of device tree paths for the devices to enable.
+Note that all sub-nodes of the device tree paths will be automatically enabled; only the root node for the required devices need to be listed.
+All other nodes in the device tree will be marked as disabled.

+A worked example for use of the `initialise_uboot_wrapper` routine is provided by the [`uboot-driver-example` test application](uboot_driver_usage.md#test-application-uboot-driver-example) for the Avnet MaaXBoard.

 ## Build System